nais/doc/content/redis.md

 ```

-### Naiserator RedisFailover
+### Naiserator

-In Naiserator you are required to start your Redis-cluster manually.
-The simplest is to continue using our Redis-operator.
-Using `kubectl` you can `apply` the following configuration (substitute variables as needed):
+In Naiserator you are required to manually start your Redis-storage.
+This can either be done using the Redis-operator Naisd uses, which creates a Redis-cluster based on sentinels, or you can do it the easier way by just starting a single Redis-app.

+#### RedisFailover

+Using `kubectl` you can `apply` the following Redisfailover-configuration (substitute variables as needed):

 ```yaml
 apiVersion: storage.spotahome.com/v1alpha2